dkublik/jekyll-now/_posts/2016-11-20-persisting natural key entities with spring data jpa.md

 Since option 3 is discouraged (I don't think that natural key is that rare thing) let's try to go with 2nd.

 We'll need to implement _Persistable_ interface and somehow decide if an entity is new or not.
-Very naive implementation might look like the one below - deciding by passing additional argument.
-Notice that when _Worker_ is obtained by repo, it is instiantiated by default, no args constructor, so isNew = false;
+A very naive implementation might look like the one below - deciding by passing an additional argument.
+Notice that when _Worker_ is obtained by repo, it is instiantiated by a default, no args constructor, so isNew = false;

 ```java